 Contact Professor Nancy Chin for details.

-To research programs sponsored by other colleges and universities, visit the Study Abroad Resource Library in our office and read the Institute for International Education publication entitled Short Term Study Abroad.
+To research programs sponsored by other colleges and universities, visit the Center for Education Abroad Office, schedule a meeting with a peer advisor, or visit the Education Abroad Portal.
 Application deadlines for summer programs vary, but typically they are in February or March.

 Financial aid is limited for summer programs.
 Normal university scholarships and grants are not available.
 However, the Department of Modern Languages and Cultures offers the Burton Fellowship, which is for students pursuing summer language study overseas.
 Also, the Boren Scholarship, a federally funded program, is available for U.S. citizens who wish to study in certain non-western countries.
 In addition, some study abroad programs offer their own scholarships.